practicalli/clojure/docs/clojure-cli/projects/tools-build.md

-# tools.build
+# Clojure tools.build

-Build jar files to deploy and run Clojure projects, defining custom tasks with Clojure code.
+The [Clojure.org tools.build project](https://clojure.org/guides/tools_build) is used to build jar files to deploy libraries and uberjar files to run deployed projects (e.g. in Docker containers or directly on an Operating System with Java JVM installed).

+Tasks are writtend in Clojure code using the [tools.build API](https://clojure.github.io/tools.build/), which provides a consistent interfact to the project configuration and common tasks that facilitate building and packaging projects.

+The following are created in each project that uses tools.build:

 * `build.clj` contains a namespace with tasks
 * `:project/build` alias containing tools.build library and sets the default namespace